-NARNING: Denotes the risk of serious injury or death.
+↑WARNING: Denotes the risk of serious injury or death.

-Keep the product out of the reach of young children.
+- Keep the product out of the reach of young children. - Keep batteries out of the reach of children.

 A strap wrapped around a person's neck may result in strangulation.

 The parts or provided items of cameras or accessories are dangerous if swallowed.
 If swallowed, seek immediate medical assistance.